jquintanilla4/sora-extend/README.md

 **Solution**: Install ffmpeg on your system:
 - macOS: `brew install ffmpeg`
 - Ubuntu: `apt-get install ffmpeg`
-- Or let the script install `imageio-ffmpeg` automatically
+- Or let the requirements.txt install `imageio-ffmpeg` automatically

 ### Video Concatenation Fails
 **Solution**: Ensure all segments were generated successfully and are valid MP4 files